rocky-linux/documentation/en/rocky/8/labs/security/rocky-lab9-cryptography.md

 Estimated time to complete this lab: 120 minutes

+[Common Cryptography terms and definitions(#Common Cryptography terms and definitions)

-## Common Cryptography terms definitions
+## Common Cryptography terms and definitions

 **Cryptography**